Menu

 In Science, we continued our learning about Materials with some fantastic experiments.
 We learnt about floating and sinking, by experimenting with a satsuma!
 Then the children made predictions as to whether a collection of objects would float or sink.
 They had great fun testing out their predictions!
 We finished our unit by making our own boats out of a choice of materials and seeing if it could support a counting bear.
 Hummingbirds are great scientists!

-Mrs Garcia, Mrs Arnott and Mrs Jeffries J
+Mrs Garcia, Mrs Arnott, Mrs Bunton and Mrs Djafari J

-In English, we started the half term off by thinking about our hopes and dreams.
+In English we started the half term off by thinking about our hopes and dreams.
 We talked about what we would like to achieve by the end of Year 1 but we also talked about what we would like to be when we grow up.
-We read the story ‘The Hope-o-potamus’ which encouraged us to never give up despite what might stand in our way.
+We read the story the Hope-o-potamus which encourages to never give up despite what might stand in your way.
 We enjoyed lots of discussion about how we could encourage each other to achieve our own dreams.

-We have also learnt about ordinal numbers (first, second, third) and used ‘left’ and ‘right’ to describe the position of objects.
+We have also learnt about ordinal numbers (first, second, third) and using left and right, to describe the position of objects.

 In PSHE, we have been using circle time with Jigsaw Jack to discuss how our behaviour affects others and how we can help others in our class to learn.
 We have also been thinking about how we know we are safe at school.

-In science, we started our unit of learning about materials by exploring the classroom and identifying what the furniture was made from.
-The children were challenged to find as many objects in the room made of: metal, plastic, rubber, wood and glass.
+In Science, we started our Materials unit by exploring the classroom and identifying what the furniture was made from.
+The children were challenged to find as many objects in the room made from: metal, plastic, rubber, wood and glass.
 They found so many!

 We ended the unit by thinking about how to stay safe online, using the school rules and by thinking about what information is safe to share online.

-We hope you all have a lovely half-term and these glorious, sunny, autumnal days continue!
-Make sure the children have a well-deserved rest and we will see you back in school on Monday 4th November.
+We hope you all have a lovely half-term and these glorious, sunny, Autumnal days continue!
+Make sure the children have a well-deserved rest and we will see you back in school on Monday 3rd November.

 Mrs Garcia and Mrs Arnott